BartlettJE/statsresdesign/docs/10-BayesEst.md

    <td style="text-align:left;">  </td>
    <td style="text-align:left;">  </td>
    <td style="text-align:left;">  </td>
-   <td style="text-align:left;"> default </td>
+   <td style="text-align:left;"> user </td>
   </tr>
 </tbody>
 </table>

 </div>

-Now we have our model, we can get a model summary like any old linear model.
+Now we have our model, we can get a model summary like any old linear model in R.

 ```r